 First of all, let me say that I was skeptical and hesitant to jump on the drop cloth bandwagon.
 I have always made my slipcovers out of white cotton twill and you can purchase that for about $3.00/yard at Wal-Mart.
-What finally pushed me to try the drop cloths was a pair of wing chairs I wanted to cover that had a high contrast blue and white plaid fabric and it showed through my usual twill.
+What finally pushed me to try making drop cloth slipcovers was a pair of wing chairs I wanted to cover that had a high contrast blue and white plaid fabric and it showed through my usual twill.
 I needed something that was a heavier weight.
 The drop cloth was my cheapest option.

 So, I went to Lowe’s and bought a couple of Finish Factor Canvas 8oz weight drop cloths.
 They run anywhere from $5.00/piece for a small one up to about $30 for really, really big ones.
 I’ve been purchasing the ones that run about $13.00.
 It takes about 1 1/2 4’x 15′ to cover a wing chair with piping, pleats, and a “T” cushion.

 I know it may sound silly to write out directions for how to bleach something, but I’ve tried several different ways and this is what is the easiest and most effective.
 Put your drop cloth in your washing machine.
 Start the regular wash cycle and allow the tub to fill with warm water.
 Add a couple of cups of bleach and make sure the fabric is fully submerged.
 Stop the cycle when the tub is full.
 Close the lid and leave it for several hours.
 Once it has soaked for a while, continue the cycle and allow it to run.
 Repeat this entire process a second time, but add laundry soap in addition to the bleach.
 Repeat this one last time, but only add laundry soap, no bleach.
 Dry in the machine on high.
 If you’re making a slipcover with this, you want it to be preshrunk, so that’s why you want to use warm water and a high drying heat.

-5.)
-Despite all of the bleaching, they will never be perfectly white.
-They end up being a grayish off-white.
+If you want a bright white slipcover, drop cloths will not be the best option for you.
+They end up being grayish off-white.
 They also have a little bit of a nubby, rough texture and look slightly rumpled.
-If you want something that looks perfectly white and crisp, you will not be happy with drop cloths.
+If you want something that looks perfectly white and crisp, you will not be happy with drop cloth slipcovers.